ff6347/ff6347.github.io/_posts/2014-04-13-AEMap-And-Locations.md

 Teaser Music: [the askew is wholesome by Lezet](https://vimeo.com/musicstore/track/22852/the-askew-is-wholesome-by-lezet)

 - 5 New projections types 4 both scripts ! woohoo! \o/
-- AEMap amd Locations share the same geo core now
+- AEMap and Locations share the same geo core now
 - world.geo.json data is included in AEMap
 - Fixes and Additions To world.geo.json